mariosantosdev/mariosantosdev/README.md

 I love helpful in projects open source for help lot peoples, and I love entrepreneurship.
 You can contact me from badges in top this document.

-Currently I'm do university in [UniCesumar](https://www.unicesumar.edu.br/home/) studying [Sistemas para Internet](https://www.unicesumar.edu.br/ead/cursos-graduacao/sistemas-para-internet/)
+Currently I'm do university in [UniCesumar](https://www.unicesumar.edu.br/home/) studying [Análise e Desenvolvimento de Sistemas](https://inscricoes.unicesumar.edu.br/curso/analise-e-desenvolvimento-de-sistemas)

 ### 👨‍💻 Languages